Plainedge Union Free School District

 The Plainedge Union Free School District is a school district which serves the hamlets of Plainedge and North Massapequa.
+It includes Eastplain, John H. West, and Schwarting Elementary Schools; and Plainedge Middle and High Schools.

 Administration

-The current Superintendent is Dr. Edward A. Salina Jr. The school board is currently composed of President Catherine Flanagan, Vice President Raymond Paris and trustees Jennifer Maggio, Dr. Lynnda Nadien, Dr. Joseph Netto, Sonny Spagnuolo and Sisi Townson.
+The current Superintendent is Carol Muscarella The school board is currently composed of President Joseph Beyrouty and Vice President Michael Morrisey; and trustees Joseph Garcia, Douglas Pascarella, Ken Auer, Kathleen Versace, and Michael Ponticello.

-The principals of the elementary schools are Emily O'Brien (Eastplain), Joseph A. Maisano (John H. West), and Jennifer Thearle (Schwarting), with Sara Azizollahoff serving as assistant principal at all elementary schools.
-The principal of the middle school is Anthony DeRiso and assistant principals Jennifer Wiesman and Vito Mannino.
-The deans of the middle school are Casey Kornharens and Brian Wipperman.
-The principal of the high school is Robert Amster and the assistant principals are Jennifer Vitale and Kevin Burgoyne.
+The principals of the elementary schools are Mark Coccarelli (Eastplain), Sara Azizollahoff (John H. West), and Jennifer Thearle (Schwarting), with Colleen Torres serving as assistant principal at all elementary schools.
+The principal of the middle school is Anthony DeRiso, the assistant principals are Jennifer Puelo and Vito Mannino, and the dean is Casey Kornahrens.
+The principal of the high school is Lauren Iocco and the assistant principals are Jennifer Vitale and Kevin Burgoyne.

-History and organization
+History

 The first Plainedge school was housed in a two-room, wood-frame schoolhouse that became known as the "Annex."
 It served the district until about 1952 when the John H. West elementary school was built.
 It was then updated and used as the school district's administration office.

 On February 19, 1985, the Plainedge School Union's Board of Education was sued by Carl McCall for a refusal to promote her allegedly based on her gender.